Cleaning is not my favorite pastime, so finding easy spring cleaning hacks is the only way I know the job will get done.

 I also have to admit that giving your home a deep clean really does make it feel so much nicer and fresher.
 And there are so many reasons that cleaning is important, from health benefits to psychological wellbeing.

 It’s easy to get overwhelmed with just the thought of starting to spring clean your home.
 That is why using your Bullet Journal for spring cleaning is genius!

 There are so many bullet journal spreads and ideas that will help make spring cleaning easier and more efficient.

-Here are some of my favourite ways to use my Bullet Journal for Spring Cleaning.
+Here are some of my favorite ways to use my Bullet Journal for Spring Cleaning.
 Find the cleaning systems that work for you and get started for a home that sparkles and feels amazing.